 What is psychosis?

 Psychosis is a medical term.
 It describes symptoms people have when they experience, believe or view things around them differently to other people.
-Anyone can experience a psychotic illness, however some groups are more likely to experience psychosis than others.
-About 1 in every 100 people will experience a psychotic episode in their lifetime.
+Some people don’t find it helpful to think about psychosis a mental illness.

 If you have psychosis, you might see or hear things that others may not, or believe things other people do not.
 Some people describe it as a "break from reality".
 You may also hear terms such as “psychotic symptoms”, “psychotic episode” or “psychotic experience” describing the same thing.